-- Deep sleepers can get a skin rash for the failure of waking up to alarm and lying in their urine for too long.
-To prevent your child from developing a skin rash get a micro-processor controlled bed wetting alarm unit.
+- Deep sleepers can get a skin irritation for the failure of waking up to alarm and lying in their urine for too long.
+To prevent your child from developing possible skin irritation, get a micro-processor controlled bed wetting alarm unit.

 - Although uncommon false alarms can occur due to sweat or low battery.
 If your child perspires a lot maintain a low temperature in your child’s room.

 - If you get a bedwetting alarm you will have to clean the sensor to have your alarm unit perform well.
 Unlike other metal clip sensor that require cleaning with a tooth brush, newer technology silicon sensors can be cleaned with warm water and can be pat dry for immediate reuse.

 - Bedwetting alarm can disturb other family members or siblings.
 So, bring all family members on board before starting the treatment.
 It’s a good idea to buy a bed wetting alarm with volume control and discreet vibration mode to keep the disturbance to the minimum.